lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 :::

-For our sample deployment of the LSP7 token, will will use the following presets:
+For our sample deployment of the LSP7 token, we will use the following presets:

 - [`LSP7Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md): allow creating new assets on the smart contract.
 - [`LSP7Burnable`](../../contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md): allow tokens to be removed from the supply.